pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: convert_alpha

       | :sl:`change the pixel format of an image including per pixel alphas`
-      | :sg:`convert_alpha(Surface) -> Surface`
       | :sg:`convert_alpha() -> Surface`

       Creates a new copy of the surface with the desired pixel format.
-The new surface will be in a format suited for quick blitting to the given format with per pixel alpha.
-If no surface is given, the new surface will be optimized for blitting to the current display.
+The new surface will be in a format suited for quick blitting to the display surface with per pixel alpha.

-      Unlike the :meth:`convert()` method, the pixel format for the new image will not be exactly the same as the requested source, but it will be optimized for fast alpha blitting to the destination.
+      Unlike the :meth:`convert()` method, the pixel format for the new image will not be exactly the same as the display surface, but it will be optimized for fast alpha blitting to it.

       As with :meth:`convert()` the returned surface has the same class as the converted surface.